kuzudb/tutorials/src/video_3/README.md

 | 4 | Find 3 persons who have all transferred money to each other (in at least one direction). <br>**Note:** For this pattern query, we can eliminate duplicate results from undirected path matches.
 Cypher provides a [`DISTINCT`](https://docs.kuzudb.com/cypher/query-clauses/return/#using-distinct-for-duplicate-elimination) clause for this.

 The SQL queries that are possible to write for each corresponding Cypher query are provided in the `sql` directory.
-Queries 3 and 4 are much harder to write in SQL, and are hence left out.
+Queries 3 and 4 are much harder to write in SQL, and are hence left out in this exercise.